brycie-boy/The_Cosmos/The water bowls experiment.md

 ## The water bowls experiment  #

-Ancient Greek philospers were actually well aware that [[Hallucinations derive from the brains deceptive habitual programs of perception]], and an illustration well-known in Athens during its Golden Age went like this: take three bowls of water.
+Ancient Greek philospers were actually well aware that [[Hallucinations are rooted in deceptive habitual programs of perception within the brain]], and an illustration well-known in Athens during its Golden Age went like this: take three bowls of water.
 Make one of them hot, another cold, one medium-tempatured, and the third cold.
 Put your right hand into the hot bowl, and your left hand into the cold bowl.
 Then put  both hands into the medium-tempatured bowl.
 The water will feel "cold" to your right hand and "hot" to your left.
 This is a great exercise for the contemplation of [[The fire element]].

 ___